cwessinger/SNP-skimming/README.md

 The **\<prefix\>.poly.vcf** and **\<prefix\>.poly.Qs.txt** files are used in downstream analyses, but users may also find the other two files useful to have.

 The allele frequency output files contain the following information:
-1. contig: identifier of contig or scaffold in ref genome
+- contig: identifier of contig or scaffold in ref genome
-2. position: position of SNP
+- position: position of SNP
-* indivs: number of individuals with data for the SNP
+- indivs: number of individuals with data for the SNP
-* MLE_q: maximum likelihood estimate for reference allele frequency (*q*)
+- MLE_q: maximum likelihood estimate for reference allele frequency (*q*)

 ## Step 2: Estimate τk values across all sites and all individuals using MLEtk.allindivs.py

-Use **MLEtk.allindivs.py** to find maximum likelihood estimator for τk, the probability of detecting a heterozygote for read depth k.
+Use **MLEtk.allindivs.py** to find maximum likelihood estimator for τk, the probability of detecting a heterozygote for read depth *k*.
 This estimate is based on data across all sites and all individuals for a given read depth.
-By default, the script produces a file of estimated τk values for k ranging from 1-15 reads.
-However, one could extend this to higher read depths if τk values in this range have not yet attained 1.
+By default, the script produces a file of estimated τk values for *k* ranging from 1-15 reads.
+However, one could extend this to higher read depths if τk values hasn't reached 1 by *k*=15.

-#### Usage
+### Usage

 > python MLEtk.allindivs.py [input VCF] [input qs file] [output τks file] [n indivs]